Cy-47/CaLens/Readme.md

 ## :cake: Usage

-The app is currently in early development.
-You will need to provide your own OpenAI API key, which will be stored locally in the app's config directory.
+Before the release of the officially hosted version, you will need to provide your own [OpenAI API key](https://openai.com/index/openai-api/), which will be stored locally in the app's config directory.
+Note: [tier 1](https://platform.openai.com/docs/guides/rate-limits#usage-tiers) is required to access gpt-4o.

 After that, just press the shortcut to take screenshots!